California Veteran Disability Appeals Lawyers

 The VA May Deny Your Claim Based On a Range of Issues

 Although the terms may seem straightforward, denials are common.
 The VA may deny a disability benefits claim for a relatively minor reason.
-For example, you may be denied for forgetting a signature, or for a substantial reason, like lack of service-connection.
+For example, you may be denied for forgetting a signature.
+Alternatively, the VA may have a substantial reason, like lack of service-connection.

 Options for California Veterans Appealing a VA Denial